 Achieving impact worldwide

-- 68 million HIV dipstick diagnostic tests purchased since 1993.
-PATH was an early developer of a rapid, low-cost test for HIV.
-We transferred the technology to manufacturers in India, catalyzing the market for affordable tests and resulting in more accessible HIV testing throughout the developing world.
+- 86 million HIV dipstick diagnostic tests had been purchased.
+PATH was an early developer of a rapid, low-cost test for HIV, which we transferred to manufacturers in India.
+This catalyzed the market for affordable tests and resulted in more accessible HIV testing throughout the developing world.

-- 183 million immunochromatographic diagnostic strip tests for Plasmodium falciparum malaria—originally developed under HealthTech—used in clinics and hospitals in the developing world to provide same-day test results.
-PATH is now applying strip test technology to develop diagnostics for neglected tropical diseases like Chagas disease and river blindness.
+- 185 million immunochromatographic diagnostic strip tests for Plasmodium falciparum malaria—originally developed under HealthTech—used in clinics and hospitals in the developing world to provide same-day test results.
+PATH also is applying rapid test technology to develop diagnostics for the neglected tropical diseases Chagas disease and river blindness.

-- 4 billion vaccine vial monitors (VVMs) applied to vials of vaccines.
-Beginning in 2001, all vaccines distributed by UNICEF have used a VVM developed and advanced under HealthTech to monitor damaging heat exposure.
+- 4.6 billion vaccine vial monitors (VVMs) have been applied to vials of vaccines.
+Beginning in 2001, all vaccines distributed by UNICEF have used a VVM to monitor damaging heat exposure.
 Over the next decade, PATH estimates VVMs will allow health workers to more effectively deliver an additional 1.5 billion vaccine doses in remote settings.

 Lifesaving solutions for use worldwide

-HealthTech has advanced many lifesaving solutions for the health programs of developing countries and worldwide public health campaigns.
-Our technologies include clean-delivery kits for safer at-home births, thermostable vaccines that can withstand greater heat exposure than those of the past, and user-designed female contraceptives and HIV prevention technologies, including the Woman’s Condom and SILCS diaphragm.
+HealthTech has advanced many lifesaving solutions for use in developing country health programs and worldwide public health campaigns.
+Other technologies include antishock garments to help control postpartum bleeding, thermostable vaccines that can withstand greater heat exposure than those of the past, 7.1% chlorhexidine for umbilical cord care to prevent deadly neonatal infections, and user-designed female contraceptives and HIV prevention technologies, including the Woman’s Condom and SILCS diaphragm.

 SoloShot and Uniject are trademarks of BD.